cferwerda/socsci_bootcamp/README.md

 Take the guided tour for a quick overview.
 ####Add Data
+Click on the **Add** drop-down menu in the left panel to add data layers.
 #####Search for Layers
 Use this feature to find datasets posted in your organization, a group, on the web, or on ArcGIS Online.